esl/MongooseIM/doc/user-guide/Getting-started.md

 ```

 We recommand you do not touch the advanced settings at this stage.
-For each change, save (and optionally backup) the configuration file and restart the MongooseIM server.
+For each change, save (and optionally backup) the configuration file and restart the MongooseIM server, using the right Linux/Unix user.

 ### Logging